MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Using.md

 ### Example 2 - Load classes from a script module

-In this example, we have a PowerShell script module named **CardGames** that defines the following classes:
+In this example, a PowerShell script module named **CardGames** defines the following classes:

 - **Deck**
 - **Card**

 `Import-Module` and the `#requires` statement only import the module functions, aliases, and variables, as defined by the module.
-Classes are not imported.
+Classes aren't imported.
 The `using module` command imports the module and also loads the class definitions.

 ```powershell